askn37/askn37.github.io/product/UPDI4AVR/3_Oparation_en.md

 > Byte-by-byte USERROW rewriting in interactive terminal mode to locked devices is not recommended.

-## Supplement for AVR_Ex series
+## Supplement for AVR_EB series

-AVR_Ex series support is still experimental as of UPDI4AVR 0.2.5.
+AVR_EB series support is still experimental as of UPDI4AVR 0.2.8.
+Official support is planned for 0.3.0 or later.
-This has some known issues.

-- The first UPDI start timing after target device reset (POR) seems to be different from the previous series.
-For this reason, the expected UPDI response may not be observed.
-- Related to the above, completion of the `chip erase` command after starting HV control cannot be observed.
-- When repeatedly executing commands in terminal mode, there may be no response.
-This is reproduced even if `sleep` is inserted between commands.

-In either case, an `RSP_ILLEGAL_MCU_STATE` error interruption occurs.
-Please retry the command execution without turning off the power to the target device.

-> Since avrdude 7.2 you can add the `-xrtsdtr=low` command option, which may improve it somewhat.

-## avrdude option supplement
+## Supplement for avrdude options

 ### -F